Hemmant suburb profile

 Hemmant rental market trends

-The rental market in Hemmant has experienced moderate growth, with house rents increasing 7.7% over the past year to $700 per week, while unit rents have seen a 3.0% rise to $355 per week.
-With its strategic location and ongoing development, Hemmant offers a balanced rental market for both investors and tenants seeking affordability and convenience.
+The rental market in Hemmant has experienced modest growth, with house rents increasing by 0.7% over the past year to $705 per week, while unit rents have seen a 3.7% rise to $425 per week.
+This steady growth reflects a stable demand in the area, making Hemmant an attractive option for renters seeking affordability and convenience in the Brisbane region.

 Suburbs near Hemmant